Aplonis/dec_to_bin.f/README.md

 Finally, at end-of file is a Forth word, `test.dec.hex.bin`, serving dual purposes: A) to prove out each stage of conversion; and B) demonstrate usage.

-A small file doing just those very few things only.
+A small file doing just only those few things.